AntiParty/CarX-Spotify-Mod-Source/README.md

 - **Spotify Premium**: This mod requires a Spotify Premium account to function.
 - **ZML Template Mod**: The mod is built on the ZML template mod and requires it to be installed.
+- **ZML File**: This mod won't work unless you have the `.zm` file posted in the ZML Discord server.
+This source file is for those who want to see how to create it for BepInEx.
+All you have to do is create the GUI etc.

 ## Installation